 What is a Janus Word?
-Posted by gary on Dec 30, 2016 in English Grammar, English Language, English Vocabulary
+Posted by Gary Locke on Dec 30, 2016 in English Grammar, English Language, English Vocabulary

 “You keep using that word.
 I do not think it means what you think it means.”
 Mandy Patinkin as Inigo Montoya in The Princess Bride